sirzur/DJA0230TLS/ROOT.md

 If it worked, you now have plain text configuration files.

+If you do the kick trick things will be a lot less painful.

+### WHOA!
+Reboot cycle

+Uh oh.
+I had this happen far too often during working this out, but it really shouldn't be happening here.
+Start the diagnostics here by disconnecting from the Router's WAN and plugging into the LAN port.
+Your PC will then pick up an IP address from the Router as it boots.
+If it's Genie doing something daft (it can be), then the Router won't auto-restart on failure.

+If it's still doing it, time for a factory reset using TFTP if you can't get the interface going :(

 ## Using the plain text configuration files

   1. Disconnect from your router's WAN and plug into the LAN;